jackmorrison12/personal-site/content/notes/image-segmentation.md

 ## CNNs for segmentation

-Segmentation can be done via dense classification (classification on individual pixels)
+Segmentation can be done via <mark>dense classification</mark> (classification on individual pixels)

-However, this is very inefficient as we are doing lots of redundant computations (since we are sliding a window, there is a lot of calculation repeated)
+However, this is very <mark>inefficient</mark> as we are doing lots of redundant computations (since we are sliding a window, there is a lot of calculation repeated)

-Therefore, instead of having a fully connected layer, we change this to a convolutional layer
+Therefore, instead of having a fully connected layer, we change this to a <mark>convolutional layer</mark>

-This means we can pass in larger images, and we get a feature map out
+This means we <mark>can pass in larger images</mark>, and we get a feature map out

 ### Encoder-Decoder Networks

 These go beyond image classification (where we predict a class for each pixel)

-These produce an output the same size as the input, where the output is the segmentation
+These produce an <mark>output the same size as the input</mark>, where the output is the segmentation

-This is done using upsampling
+This is done using <mark>upsampling</mark>

-An example is U-Net
+An example is <mark>U-Net</mark>

-- This takes an image, and the encoder makes it smaller, until it gets to a low dimension expressive feature map
+- This <mark>takes an image</mark>, and the encoder makes it smaller, until it gets to a <mark>low dimension expressive feature map</mark>
-- This is known as the bottleneck of the architecture
+- This is known as the <mark>bottleneck</mark> of the architecture
-- Then from here, the decoder upsamples the low resolution feature map into an output image gradually
+- Then from here, the decoder upsamples the low resolution feature map into an <mark>output image</mark> gradually
-- It also has skip connections between layers of the same size in the encoder and decoder, in order to improve accuracy
+- It also has <mark>skip connections</mark> between layers of the same size in the encoder and decoder, in order to improve accuracy

 ### Going Deeper

-Deeper networks can represent more complex functions
+<mark>Deeper networks</mark> can represent more complex functions

 However, you can't just add more layers, as this uses too many parameters

-One way to do this is to only use layers with small kernels, since this reduces the number of parameters
+One way to do this is to only use <mark>layers with small kernels</mark>, since this reduces the number of parameters

 ### Multi-Scale Processing

-This is where more pathways are added which process downsamples images
+This is where <mark>more pathways</mark> are added which process downsamples images

 A network could take in a normal and low resolution image, and combine the output from both in the middle of the network